-Personal training may seem like a glamorous profession, but in the end it's based on two types of grunt work: the actual sweat you and your clients put in at the gym, and the behind-the-scenes work it takes to start a personal training business.
-Although you won't find professional licensing requirements for personal trainers, you should still educate yourself about your responsibilities and potential liabilities as a personal trainer, including the scope of your practice, before you even hit the gym.
+Personal training may seem like a glamorous profession, but success is based on hard work: the actual sweat you and your clients put in at the gym and the behind-the-scenes work it takes to start a personal training business.
+To run a successful business, you not only have to have passion and be a great trainer, but you also need to be a good business manager.

 Video of the Day

-Pursue a personal training certification from either a reputable, accredited local university or a nationally recognized program accredited through the National Commission for Certifying Agencies, or NCCA.
-Expect to dedicate at least six months, often more, to a program of study.
-As of January 2011, the cost of study materials and a certification exam can easily total $600 or more.
+Unless you have a degree in exercise science or kinesiology, you will need to pursue a personal training certification.
+Look for a nationally recognized program accredited through the National Commission for Certifying Agencies, or NCCA.
+Expect to dedicate at least two months, often more, to a program of study.
+As of publication, the cost of study materials and a certification exam averages $600 or more.

-Purchase liability insurance.
-Often, the organization that certified you may offer good prices on liability certification for personal trainers.
-If you train out of an established gym, they may offer some liability coverage, especially if you work as an employee.
+The organization that certified you may offer good prices on liability certification for personal trainers.
+If you train out of an established gym, it may offer some liability coverage.
 Check your contract terms carefully.
 Carrying your own liability insurance is a good idea, even if the gym insures you, because the gym's insurance won't cover you during your work outside the gym.
 If you decide to open your own personal training studio, you'll need to insure the premises and equipment as well.

 Pay careful attention to the training materials that dictate the scope of your practice.
 Your liability insurance typically won't cover you if you step beyond that scope.
 For example, you could be liable for giving medical advice -- and worse, something tragic might happen to a client because of it -- because such advice is beyond the scope of your training and certification.